Skip to main content

 How do I guarantee that NT8 ignores a new signal when I'm already in a position?

 Use require_market_position=flat; in your payload.
-If the account isn't flat when the alert arrives, the order is blocked entirely — it won't flip, add, or reverse. max_position=1 alone does not prevent NT8 from reversing when the new signal is in the opposite direction.
+If the account isn't flat when the alert arrives, the order is blocked entirely: it won't flip, add, or reverse. max_positions=1 limits the number of open instruments, but it does not block scaling or reversing an instrument that is already open.

 How do I block orders that would create a same-direction add?